 Felicity Roddick is Professor of Environmental Technology with 25 years experience in the treatment of water and wastewater by various means including physical, chemical and biological processes.

-She is currently Director of the Water: Effective Technologies and Tools (WETT) Research Centre in 2011 and served as Director until 2016 after having undertaken many administrative roles at College and School level including Associate Dean (Research and Innovation) for the College of Science Engineering and Health, and foundation Head of the School of Civil, Environmental and Chemical Engineering.
+She established the Water: Effective Technologies and Tools (WETT) Research Centre in 2011 and served as Director until 2016 after having undertaken many administrative roles at College and School level including Associate Dean (R&I) for the College of Science Engineering and Health, and foundation Head of the School of Civil, Environmental and Chemical Engineering.
 The WETT Centre won the RMIT Research Excellence – Team Award in 2013.

-She was a researcher with the CRC for Water Quality and Treatment since its inception in 1995, and now its successor organisation, Water Research Australia.
-She is the RMIT representative for Water Research Australia and Chairman of its Education Committee.
-She has supervised 34 (as senior supervisor) and 9 (as second supervisor) PhD and Masters by Research students to completion.
-She won the RMIT Research Excellence- Leadership award for 2013 and in 2014 she was awarded the Ralph McIntosh medal for outstanding service to HDR students in 2014, and the Vice-Chancellor's Award for Supervision Excellence in 2016.
+She was a researcher with the CRC for Water Quality and Treatment since its inception in 1995, and now its successor organization, Water Research Australia, and she served as Chairman of the Education Committees of both until recently.
+She won the RMIT Research Excellence- Leadership Award for 2013 and in 2014 she was awarded the Ralph McIntosh medal for outstanding service to HDR students in 2014, and the Vice-Chancellor's Award for Supervision Excellence in 2016.

 Professor Roddick is a Fellow of the Institution of Engineers, the Institution of Chemical Engineers and the Environment Institute of Australia and New Zealand, as well as a member of the Australian Water Association and the International Water Association.